-Our total revenue generally increased across all quarters presented primarily due to increases in the number of new customers, higher average contract value and expanded relationships with existing customers.
+Our total revenue increased sequentially for all periods presented due primarily to increases in the number of new customers, higher average contract value and expanded relationships with existing customers.

 Our total revenue is affected by changes in the mix of our subscription revenue and license revenue.
-Our shift to SaaS contracts has resulted in a general increase in subscription revenue and decline in license revenue.
+Our shift to SaaS contracts has resulted in the general increase in subscription revenue and decline in license revenue.

-Our total revenue is also affected by seasonality, which historically has resulted in a higher percentage of contracts with new customers, as well as renewal contracts with existing customers, including renewal of term-based licenses with government agencies and large enterprises in heavily regulated industries, occurring primarily during the third quarter of each year.
+Our total revenue is also affected by seasonality, which historically has resulted in a higher percentage of contracts with new customers, as well as renewal contracts with existing customers, occurring during the third and fourth quarters of each year.

-Our quarterly subscription revenue increased sequentially for all periods presented primarily due to increases in the number of new customers, higher average contract value and expanded relationships with existing customers.
+Our quarterly subscription revenue increased sequentially for all periods presented due primarily to increases in the number of new customers, higher average contract value and expanded relationships with existing customers.

 Our professional services and other revenue can fluctuate quarter over quarter as a result of the timing of our customers' implementation projects.
-Professional services and other revenue generally decreased across all quarters presented primarily due to our strategy of leveraging our growing partner network to provide implementation services.
+Professional services and other revenue decreased sequentially for all four quarters of 2022 due to our growing partner network and our strategy of leveraging our partners to provide these services.